top of page

 - Put me in a clearer, better frame of mind

 But this is just not something that works for me.
-If I get all my sports clobber on and have a work out a couple of hours later I feel tired, but I can't nap cause I'm full of endorphins and I struggle to concentrate on my work.
+If I get all my sports clothes on and have a workout a couple of hours later I feel tired, but I can't nap cause I'm full of endorphins and I struggle to concentrate on my work.
 It just doesn't fit into my routine of who I am.
 I exercise in the evening about 6 hours before bed.
 I've completed all my work for the day and now it's just a last push before wrapping up the day.

 4. Treat Yourself

 My little treats will range anywhere from just having a relaxing few hours before bed to a full-on day off in my pyjamas, curtains drawn with a pizza and a movie.
 The emotion of gratification is one of my favourites.
-I love to feel like I have accomplished something, knocked something off my list; completing something reminds me every day I have the strength to overcome my anxiety even if it's just getting out of bed that day!
+I love to feel like I have accomplished something, or knocked something off my list; completing something reminds me every day I have the strength to overcome my anxiety even if it's just getting out of bed that day!

 5. How You Can Start Treating Yourself